bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 to have the power supply disconnected then reconnected for the Ethernet to work.

-If power cycling the unit does not resolve the problem then the next suggested course of action is to force the unit to revert to it's backup firmware as per the procedure at
+If power cycling the unit once or twice does not resolve the problem then the next suggested course of action is to force the unit to revert to it's backup firmware as per the procedure at